hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 Keep in mind that locking many rows may also negatively affect the database performance.
 Most of the time a simple strategy is to lock the main row(s) for a transaction &mdash; the entry point of data &mdash; instead of locking all possible rows affected by it.
-This way if all applicaton changes follow the same strategy, just a minimal number of locks are required with the same effect as locking the entire set of data rows.
+This way if all application changes follow the same strategy, just a minimal number of locks are required with the same effect as locking the entire set of data rows.

+All the rows selected by the filtering predicate (WHERE clause) are affected by the lock even if the application process a subset of them.
+This means the search criteria must be as narrow as possible.

 In most databases a lock requires a write-to-disk operation, even for SELECTs.
 This necessarily is more resource intensive than a simple SELECT.